 This is the most crucial and end phase where all aspects of the deal are captured and narrated in legal language.
-Here the business development department plays a key role to define and incorporate all terms & conditions in the definitive agreement.
+Here the business development department plays a key role in defining and incorporate all terms & conditions in the definitive agreement.

-After concerning, both parties sign the mutually agreed definitive agreement or MSA (Master Service Agreement) and seals the deal.
+After concerning, both parties sign the mutually agreed definitive agreement or MSA (Master Service Agreement) and seal the deal.

-Now, after the agreement, the regulatory and marketing teams become active in order to commercialize as early as possible.
+Now, after the agreement, the regulatory and marketing teams become active in commercializing as early as possible.

 Payment in licensing

 The payment for the licensing can take any or a combination of the following ways

 - This type of payment is usually considered mainly for finished formulation or technology transfer kinds of deals, based on five-year revenue projections.